rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

       :id: compl_ex_UnionSameField
       :status: draft

-      Read from the same field that was written.
+      This compliant solution read from the same field that was written.

       .. code-block:: rust